varunmalik82/extent-report-with-parallel-execution/README.md

 ### Notes -

+Try not to use non final static variables within your tests if you run your tests in parallel.
+If you really have to use static variables that are not defined as final make sure to wrap them in InheritableThreadLocal objects.
+In this way they will be static within the current thread and child threads (i.e. the current test).

+Also before configuring to run your tests in parallel check that your website allows it.
+For example problems could occur when logging in with the same user at the same time (if your website supports a login functionality).
+There could also be other reasons not to run tests in parallel.

 `Static variable is a shared resource`
 - which can be used to exchange some information among different threads.
 And we need to be careful while accessing such a shared resource.
 Hence, we need to make sure that the access to static variables in multi-threaded environment is synchronized.